 So be prepared for intensive, highly individualized interaction with your professors.
-You will have the constant attention of our faculty as you work through the major, from the rigorous year-long elementary courses to the cultural immersion of study abroad to working under the close supervision of a thesis adviser in your senior year.
+You will have the constant attention of our faculty as you work through the major in East Asian Studies, from the rigorous year-long elementary courses to the cultural immersion of study abroad to working under the close supervision of a thesis adviser in your senior year.

 You will be in a language-intensive environment from the moment you set foot on campus.
-You'll be able to practice your language in the classroom or language lab or over meals at the language table in Knowlton Language House dining room.
+You'll be able to practice your language in the classroom, language lab or over meals at the language tables in the 1973 Room in Harris Dining Hall.

 Department of East Asian